 - Difficulty sleeping

-IBS symptoms may get worse when your child eats certain foods or is under a lot of stress.
+IBS symptoms may worsen when your child eats certain foods or is under stress.

 IBD symptoms include: